Florida Dual Diagnosis Rehab

 Elements of an integrated treatment plan might include:

 - Drug and Alcohol Education

 - Onsite Addiction Treatment Psychiatrist

 - Outpatient Substance Abuse Treatment Programs for Clients with COD

 - Access to Dual Recovery Mutual Self-Help Groups after Leaving The Facility

-In 2014, the last year we have a hard number for, it was estimated that 9.7 million Americans suffered from the effects of Co-Occurring Disorders.
-The cost not just to them but to their families and society as a whole is immeasurable.
+In 2014, roughly 9.7 million Americans struggled with co-occurring disorders.
+The cost is immeasurable; not just to them, but to their families and society as a whole.

 Call Lumiere Today

-If you or a loved one are struggling with alcoholism in Florida, give Lumiere Detox Center a call now at 855-535-8501.
+If you or a loved one are struggling with addiction in Florida, give Lumiere Treatment Center a call at 855-535-8501.
 The specialists at our Florida dual diagnosis rehab program are available 24/7 to answer any questions you may have about the admissions process.
-Break free from addiction now and live the life you are destined for.
+Break free from addiction now and live the life you are destined to live.
 It all starts with our Florida dual diagnosis rehab program.